How Stamp Duty Applies When Buying a Singapore Company

 Calculation of Stamp Duty

 The calculation for stamp duty differs between types of documents.
-For share transfer documents, stamp duty is 0.2% of the purchase price or the value of the shares.
-The base will be calculated based on the actual price or net asset value of the shares, depending on whichever is higher.
-For public companies, the value of shares will be calculated according to the average price on the Stock Exchange of Singapore as at the date of the document.
-If there is no available average price as at the date of the document, the latest average price of the shares can be used.
+For share transfer documents, stamp duty is 0.2% of the purchase price or the value of the shares, depending on whichever is higher.
+For public companies, the value of shares will be calculated according to the average price on the Stock Exchange of Singapore as of the date of the document.
+If there is no available average price as of the date of the document, the latest average price of the shares can be used.
 As for mortgage documents, the stamp duty applies to the loan amount.

 The documents will have to be stamped before any signing is done.
 The documents can be stamped through the e-Stamping website, Service Bureaus and e-Terminals at IRAS Surf Centre.
 There is some leeway for error, with a grace period of 14 days if the document is signed in Singapore and 30 days if the document is received in Singapore after being signed overseas.